Differentially Private Release of Event Logs for Process Mining

 This article assumes that the start timestamps of the first and the last case in the original log are public.
 However, the timestamp anonymization introduces time shifts, making some cases happen before the original first timestamp or after the last timestamp of the log.
 To reduce the impact of time shifts over the log, we perform timestamp compression as post-processing of the anonymized log.

-\begin{proposition} [Differential Privacy under Post-processing~\cite{dwork2014algorithmic}] A post-processing algorithm $P$ of an event log $L$ gives $\epsilon$-differential private event log, if and only if it has been applied to the output of an algorithm $A$ that gives an $\epsilon$-differential private event log.
+\begin{prop} [Differential Privacy under Post-processing~\cite{dwork2014algorithmic}] A post-processing algorithm $P$ of an event log $L$ gives $\Phi$-personalized differential private event log, if and only if it has been applied to the output of an algorithm $A$ that gives an $\Phi$-personalized differential private event log.